How to Start a Vegan Diet

 #2: Educate Yourself on Food Replacements

 One of the main things you will need to ensure is that you are getting enough protein in your diet.
-Soy and grain-based foods like beans, lentils, tofu and chickpeas are common substitutes for most animal products consumed in a regular diet.
-These are available in natural foods stores.
-Your regular grocery may also have a natural food section where you can find these foods as well.
+Soy and grain-based foods like beans, lentils, tofu and chickpeas are common substitutes for most animal products.
+These are usually available in natural foods stores.
+Your regular grocer may even have a natural food section where you can find these foods as well.

 #3: Take a Variety of Supplements